NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

 - Any type of block(`Record`, `Internal Index`, or `Leaf Index`) of NITCbase has the same header structure.
 Therefore, `setHeader()` method is kept in abstract `BlockBuffer class`.
 - Higher layer must allocate memory for the `struct HeadInfo` variable before calling this function.
+- After the `blockType` is set at block allocation, the `setHeader()` function should not be used to change the `blockType`.
+The block will need to freed and reallocated to reuse it as a different block type.

 :::